ogyrecDev/ogyrecDev.github.io/_posts/2025-07-28-efficient-block-storage-palettes.md

 I didn’t know about this when I started building TerraVox.
 There wasn’t a simple post explaining it clearly.

-A dev from Vintage Story explained the concept to me – and it completely changed how I approached chunk storage.
+Back when I was learning voxel engine internals, Tyron from Vintage Story explained this idea to me – and it completely changed how I thought about chunk storage.

 If you're working on a voxel game, I hope this guide saves you from the same early mistakes – and gives you a solid foundation to build on.